Molluscum contagiosum: Diagnosis and treatment

 - Topical (applied to the skin) therapy: Your dermatologist can apply various acids and blistering solutions to destroy the bumps.
 These work by destroying the top layers of the skin.
 Tricholoracetic acid is often used to treat people who have a weak immune system and many bumps.

-When a patient has many bumps or large bumps, a dermatologist may need to repeat the procedure every 3 to 6 weeks until the bumps disappear.
+When a patient has many bumps or large bumps, a dermatologist may need to repeat a procedure every 3 to 6 weeks until the bumps disappear.
 These procedures cause some discomfort.

 - Imiquimod: This medicine is applied to the bumps.
 Imiquimod helps your immune system fight the virus.
 This is strong medicine.
 It also is used to treat stubborn warts and some skin cancers.